 Where Wave Soldering Fits In

 Wave soldering was the first automated method for securing components to PCBs.
 Over the years the method has been adapted to keep pace with the changes in component types and sizes that have occurred.
 Today, wave soldering competes with other methods that have arisen primarily to improve precision in solder application.
-Depending upon your component choices in your BOM and board layout, wave soldering may still be the best technique for your PCB assembly.
+Depending upon your component choices in your and board layout, wave soldering may still be the best technique for your PCB assembly.

 Wave soldering has the following advantages:

 - Speed - as all components for a given area are soldered at once it is faster than methods requiring individual pad soldering

 - Through-hole component mounting - developed to solder multiple through-hole components simultaneously